Top 7 Coinbase Wallet (CDP) Alternatives in 2026

 Scaling Considerations

-• Gaming Focus: If you are building a game, Sequence's bundled services (wallet + indexer + marketplace) might offer better value than piecing together Base Smart Wallet with other tools.
+Sequence offers a "Builder" plan (Free) and "Pro" plans with pricing tailored to gaming metrics.
+If you are building a game, Sequence's bundled services (wallet + indexer + marketplace) might offer better value than piecing together Base Smart Wallet with other tools.
+However, since Polygon Labs acquired Sequence in January 2026, the product roadmap may increasingly prioritize the Polygon ecosystem, which is worth considering if you're building on other chains.

 Why developers choose Sequence